-610. Business and Economic Statistics I (5).
+610. Business Statistics (2.5).
 Pr., graduate standing.

-Basic statistical methods as applied to business and economics.
-Includes descriptive measures, probability theory, random variables, probability models and sampling distributions, classical theory of estimation, and testing.
+Basic statistical methods as applied to business.
+Includes descriptive measures, probability distributions, sampling distributions, and classical estimation and testing.
 May not be used as an elective.

-674. Business and Economic Statistics II (5).
-Pr., graduate standing.
+674. Data Analysis for Managers (5).
+Pr., QM 610 or equivalent, graduate standing.